TeXUsersGroup/tugboat/capsules/crossref/README-landing.txt

 final files, and all the constituents that went into them, into crossref/dir3.uploaded for archival, in case we need to make corrections.

-The full process of publishing an issue is at the end of the README.karl file on tug.